Afudu/P2_OpenClassroom/README.md

   python script_file.py

-Example: to run the first script, type the below command hit Enter
+Example: to run the first script, type the below command and then hit Enter.

   python Seydou_Abdoulbaki_1_Scrap_Book.py